 Meet our researchers.

-Meredith Edelman is a PhD scholar in the Regulatory Institutions Network at ANU.
+Meredith Edelman is a PhD scholar in the School of Regulation and Global Governance at ANU.
 Meredith studied law at the University of Southern California before coming to Australia to do her doctorate.
 Her work experience includes a clerkship with the Honorable Philip R. Martinez of the United States District Court for the Western District of Texas (El Paso), working as a bankruptcy and corporate restructuring lawyer, working for a legal services organization providing foreclosure and other legal assistance to low income persons in Reno, Nevada, providing pro bono legal services to organizations serving low income communities in Los Angeles, California as well as the United States Federal Public Defenders office in Tucson, Arizona.
 Before law school, Meredith was a Teach for America corps member and taught bilingual (Spanish and English) pre-kindergarten in Houston, Texas.
 Meredith’s proposed research will consider the varying responses to allegations of sexual abuse against Catholic clergy through a lens of restorative justice.

-Combining her background in coral reef ecology and interest in creative research approaches, Deb has also spent much of the last five years designing and developing interactive games for science communication in fisheries for her doctoral research at the Fenner School of Environment and Society, ANU.
+Deb Cleland is a Post-Doctoral Fellow working with Valerie Braithwaite on the project Regulation and Social Capital.
+This project looks at how individuals and institutions can build social capital to improve regulation, quality of life and citizen engagement in our democracy.
+Combining her background in coral reef ecology and interest in creative research approaches, Deb has also spent much of the last few years designing and developing interactive games for science communication in fisheries for her doctoral research at the Fenner School of Environment and Society, ANU.

 Kim Williamson is the web designer for protectingchildren.org.au.
 She is a researcher currently living in Chiang Mai, Thailand.
 She is starting a PhD next year at the University of Melbourne, exploring community-based resilience in disaster response.